Executive board

 The remuneration policy of the Executive Board is characterised by three different remuneration tools, each having an identified objective:

-- Firstly, the fixed part of each of the members reflects the market remuneration for equivalent roles.
+- The fixed portion in cash of each of the members reflects the market remuneration for equivalent roles..

-This remuneration item not only targets operational over-achievement but also the commitment of team loyalty.
+- The performance-based shares, which constitute a long-term remuneration mechanism (vesting over a minimum of 3 financial years) and are subject to stringent conditions: two multi-year performance criteria and continued employment throughout the period considered.
+This remuneration item is not only intended to reward operational over-achievement but also continued team engagement.
 It is demonstrated that the Executive Board is fully exposed to any changes in the share price, without said share price being a performance criterion.

-As such, the cumulative total of these remuneration tools facilitates alignment between the skills deployed by the Executive Board and the interests of the Company and its shareholders.
-It thus respects the corporate interest of the Company and contributes to the commercial strategy as well as the longevity of the Company
+The cumulative total of these three remuneration tools facilitates alignment between the skills deployed by the Executive Board and the interests of the Company and its shareholders.
+This policy therefore respects the Company’s corporate purpose and contributes to both the commercial strategy and the longevity of the Company, notably via the definition of the performance criteria used for both the variable portions and the performance shares.
+The Supervisory Board seeks to set ambitious targets that are aligned with both the corporate interest and the interests of shareholders.